FKopp/BOSSA-Wino/README.md

-BOSSA Tools for Wino board and Arduino
+BOSSA Tools for the WinoBOARD

-This version of BOSSA is a fork of the original project and contains some patches specific for the Wino-board and Arduino products that are unlike to be accepted upstream.
+This version of BOSSA is a fork of the original project and contains some patches specific for the WinoBOARD product that are unlike to be accepted upstream.

 Find more information on www.wino-board.com